Home » Las Vegas Hotels & In-Casino Betting 2025 » Stratosphere Sportsbook Review

 The App Only Works in Nevada

 It’s a non-smoking venue, but the scents easily find their way into the Stratosphere sportsbook from the surrounding casino.
 It has seating, but it’s average at best with about 40 chairs and couches and room for 120 guests.
-There are two big screens on the main wall with dozens of smaller TVs around the area, but the picture quality is mediocre and the sound quality is poor.
+There are two big screens on the main wall with dozens of smaller TVs around the area, but the picture quality is nothing special.

 One of the best sportsbooks in Las Vegas?
 Hardly.
 This would rank in the bottom third, especially when it’s compared to other venues at the north end of the Strip in the Wynn and Mirage or another nearby betting spot in the Westgate.